AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 >[!TAB Abandoned Cart Journey]

-The following events are used for profiles that added a product to their cart, but did not complete the purchase or clear their cart in the last 24 hours.
+The following events are used for the abandoned cart journey where users added a product to their cart, but did not complete the purchase or clear their cart in the last 24 hours.

+The following fields and conditions will be required when setting up this audience:

+* `EventType: commerce.productListAdds`
+    * `Timestamp: >= 30 minutes before now and <= 1440 minutes before now`
+* `EventType: commerce.purchases`
+    * `Timestamp: <= 30 minutes before now`
+* `EventType: commerce.productListRemovals`
+    * `Timestamp: <= 30 minutes before now`

+The descriptor for the abandoned cart journey will appear as:

-Include EventType = commerce.productListAdds between 30 min and 1440 minutes before now.
+`Include EventType = commerce.productListAdds between 30 min and 1440 minutes before now.
-exclude EventType = commerce.purchases 30 minutes before now OR EventType = commerce.productListRemovals AND Cart ID equals Product List Adds1 Cart ID (the inclusion event).
+exclude EventType = commerce.purchases 30 minutes before now OR EventType = commerce.productListRemovals AND Cart ID equals Product List Adds1 Cart ID (the inclusion event).`

 <!--
 ![A screenshot of the re-engagement audience showing the set of rules.](../intelligent-re-engagement/images/abandoned-cart-audience.png)